Shohrab-Hossain/Tic-Tac-Toe/README.md

 game_type_selection()
 ```

-This function lets the user to select how he **wants to play**, eather with another player or with computer.
+This function lets the user to select how he **wants to play**, either with another player or with computer.

 <br/>